cauterize-tools/cauterize/README.md

 These are the funadmental types available for creating your own more complex types.

-Integral types are assumed to be little endian on the wire.
+Integral types are assumed to be little endian in their encoded form.

 Unsigned integer types: